Financial Aid FAQs

 What is the MPN?

-The MPN is a federal requirement for all students who borrow a student loan.
-You only have to complete this once while attending Mount Saint Vincent.
+The Master Promissory Note (MPN) is a loan contract and is a federal requirement for all borrowers (student and/or parent) who borrow through the Federal Direct Loan program.
 The note states that you understand your rights and responsibilities when you borrow student loans.
-You can complete the requirement on studentloans.gov.
+You can complete the requirement on studentaid.gov.

 Does my financial aid change if I switch from a resident to commuter or from a commuter to a resident?